dali0023/asp.net-core-note/OOP-C#.md

 }

 // Access Specifier: public, protected, private
-// Return Type: A method may return a value(int, string, bool), If the method is not returning any values, then the return type is **void**.
+// Return Type: A method may return a value(int, string, bool), If the method returns nothing, return type is **void**.

 ```